Vader-Femi/CV/README.md

 The Appetize link is
 https://appetize.io/app/plord74ui7oi7png2dddh2f4ki

-The only challenge I faced trying the optimize the home tab to scale well for most devices
+The only challenge I faced trying the optimize the home tab to scale well for most devices ( currently, it only scales well on larger devices like Pixel 6, and it looks bad on Pixel 4)